ThomasGons/Huffman/README.md

 # Huffman Coding

 This project is an implementation of the [Huffman Coding](https://brilliant.org/wiki/huffman-encoding/).
-It allows you to lossless compress ASCII text files, until 20 to 90 percents.
+It allows you to lossless compress ASCII text files, from 20 to 90 percents.

 ## Table of Contents